 The Cost Proposal shall include the completed Cost Proposal Bid Form and Bid Bond Form.
 The Cost Proposal bid form is provided in Section 9 of this document while the Bid Bond form is located on the SCDOT Design-Build website at: Design-Build Bid Bond Form.pdf (scdot.org).
-The Cost Proposal Bid Form and Bid Bond shall be sealed in a separate envelope and delivered as part of the Cost Proposal per the Milestone Schedule.
+The Cost Proposal Bid Form and Bid Bond shall be included with your electronic submittal per the Milestone Schedule.